Postnatal Debriefing After Adverse Obstetric Events (DBIRTH)

 Detailed Description

 This study is part of a mixed-methods research project evaluating the implementation of postnatal debriefing in obstetric care.
-The present phase consists of a prospective, randomized controlled trial with two parallel groups (1:1 allocation).
+The present phase consists of a prospective quasi-experimental pretest-posttest study with two consecutive groups.

 The study will be conducted at the Department of Obstetrics and Gynecology of Parc de Salut Mar, Barcelona, Spain.
 Eligible participants are women who experience an adverse or unexpected obstetric event during labor or the immediate postpartum period and are clinically stable within the first 24 hours after childbirth.